juhasev/sample-ninja-help/subpanel-settings-settings.md

 Blocks respondents automatically if they select their age less than what is configured here.

 #### Minimum points to redeem
 This setting enforces that panelists have earned at least the indicated reward points.
-The total number of lifetime points redeemed is tracked by the data variable POINTS_REWARDED.
 This setting enables you to block new and fraudulent panelists from redeeming any reward till they accumulate the specified minimum.
 Leave as 0 for no restrictions.

+> The total number of lifetime points redeemed is tracked by the data variable **POINTS_REWARDED**, whereas the current balance is written into the data variable **POINTS_BALANCE**.